-The dress code of the Golf Club applies to those wishing to play on the course or use the practice facilities.
-If a Member or guest is not appropriately attired, they will be asked to change, purchase suitable attire or be denied access to the course.
+Our dress code applies to those wishing to play on the course or use the practice facilities.
+If a golfer is not appropriately attired, they will be asked to change, purchase suitable attire or be denied access to the course.
 What people wear at the Club has a direct bearing on Kooringal Golf Club’s reputation and public image.
 It is important that Members and guests dress appropriately.
-The Dress Code policy applies equally to all Members, Guests of Members, Green Fee, Social and trade day players.
+The Dress Code policy applies equally to all Members and Guests.

-Dress Code – In the Clubhouse: Minimum standard of dress will be neat casual in the clubhouse and within the precincts of the club, commensurate with our standing as a private golf club.
+Minimum standard of dress will be neat casual in the clubhouse and within the precincts of the club.

 All members and guests are required to ‘check-in’ at the Golf Shop before play commences.
 On competition days you are expected to arrive at least 15 minutes before your tee time.
 No play may commence from the 10th Tee without the permission of the Golf Shop staff.

 Course Marshalling will occur regularly to help ensure the pace of play is acceptable.
 If you are approached by a Course Marshall, please be aware that your group may be asked to speed up play if you are not maintaining your position in the field.
 Other groups will be asked to do the same.
 We ask your co-operation in the hope we can make everyone’s round of golf more enjoyable.

 The Committee is concerned about the pace of play and has developed some simple and practical solutions to address this problem.
 Slow play ultimately is a result of either poor on course awareness or attitude or both.
 Accordingly, members are asked to adhere to the following guidelines to ensure that all players enjoy their golf.

 - The maximum time for 18 holes in single Stableford and par events is 4 hrs 15 minutes and 4 hrs 30 minutes for stroke events, inclusive of a stop at the halfway house.